michael-buschbeck/michael-buschbeck.github.io/_posts/2013-11-10-rigol-ds1052e-oscilloscope-pwm.markdown

 So I put it on my birthday wishlist, and lo!, my wish was granted.
 Yay me! :-D

 A new cool piece of measuring equipment needs something to measure.
 And I need to get acquainted with all those knobs and buttons.
-The [User's Guide](http://www.tequipment.net/pdf/Rigol/DS1000E_DS1000D_series_manual.pdf) is a good and worthy read, but nothing can replace fiddling around yourself.
+The [User's Guide](http://www.tequipment.net/pdf/Rigol/DS1000E_DS1000D_series_manual.pdf) is a good and worthy read, but nothing can replace just fiddling around with everything by myself to get a feel for it.

 So, who's up for being measured?
 My Arduino, of course.